Skrip42/sAjax/README.md

 where
 * url : is a server addres,
 * method : is a metod of query ('get'|'post'). this parameter can de omitted (by default 'get')
-* param : is a query parameters, in the form of a string, number, or object containing key-vaue.
-In the case where param is object, object automatically converted into a JSON string or URL parameters sync : is a aynchronous request flag. default is TRUE
+* param : is a query parameters, in the form of a string, number, or object containing key-value.
+In the case where param is object, object automatically converted into a JSON string or URL parameters
+* sync : is a asynchronous request flag. default is TRUE
 ---
-you can also set event handlers for
+you can also set event handlers for:
 * start the query
 ```js
 req.requestStart = function(){do something};